bennyistanto/forest-area-classifier/docs/04_modeling_methodology.md

   F_1 = 2 \times \frac{\text{Precision} \times \text{Recall}}{\text{Precision} + \text{Recall}}
   $$

+*(See Chapter 5.3.1 for details on how we’ll compute and interpret these metrics for the 2020 reference data.)*

 ### 4.4.3 Model Calibration

 If we require probabilistic outputs (e.g., the probability a pixel is forest), we may apply calibration to align the raw RF probabilities with observed frequencies.
 For a set of predicted probabilities $\hat{p}_i$: